abishek-bupathi/Secret-Handshake/README.md

-# Secret-Handshake
+# Secret Handshake
-A Program that decodes the message by converting decimal value to binary and interpreting.
+A Program that decodes the message by converting decimal number into it's binary value and interpreting

 #### Secret Handshake Decoding table: